Table Of Contents

 FinOps can help you answer questions such as:

-- If we doubled our customers tomorrow or hit our sales plan next quarter, how would our cost change?
+• How would our cost change if we doubled our customers tomorrow or hit our sales plan next quarter?

-- What happens to our cost of goods sold if the unit price of one of our inputs changes?
+• What happens to the cost of goods sold if the unit price of one of our inputs changes?

-These are all specific examples of the importance of FinOps to SaaS companies.
+These are all specific examples of FinOps’s importance to SaaS companies.
 The FinOps approach takes cost data and breaks it down into granular, actionable insights that tell a story in the context of your business.

 While FinOps is an organization-wide, shared responsibility, there is a select circle of FinOps practitioners with whom you should work together to make it a competitive advantage.